-2.1 The SELEP is a partnership between business and public sector at both SELEP and local partnership levels.
-At the heart of this partnership is the devolution of local accountability and funding to ensure decision-making at the most appropriate level.
+H.1.
+SELEP is a partnership between business and public sector at both SELEP Ltd and local partnership levels.
+At the heart of this partnership is the devolution of local accountability and funding to ensure decisionmaking at the most appropriate level.
 Democratic accountability for funding decisions is ensured through Local Authority representation on the Accountability Board, whilst accountability to the business community is provided by the private sector representation on the Strategic and Federated Boards.

-2.2 The SELEP operates under a Federated Model (see above diagram).
-The Strategic and Accountability Boards are supported by four Federated Boards; Essex Business Board (EBB), Kent and Medway Economic Partnership (KMEP), Opportunity South Essex (OSE) and Team East Sussex (TES).
-Each Federated Board has their own Terms of Reference (aligned to the overall SELEP Terms of Reference (1.8 above) and this Assurance Framework).

-2.3 The SELEP is committed to ensuring fairness in its decision-making and to follow best practice, with due regard to the general equality duty and the principles of public life.
+- H.2.
+The partnership operates under a Federated Model (see above diagram).
+The Strategic and Accountability Boards are supported by four Federated Boards; Success Essex (SE), Kent and Medway Economic Partnership (KMEP), Opportunity South Essex (OSE) and Team East Sussex (TES).
+Each Federated Board has their own Terms of Reference (aligned to the overall SELEP Ltd Terms of Reference (D.5 above) and this Assurance Framework). - H.3.
+The partnership is committed to ensuring fairness in its decision-making and to follow best practice, with due regard to the general equality duty and the principles of public life.